 What can advocacy change?

-APSE is urging Congress and the federal government to support legislation and policies that will make Employment First a national policy.
+APSE works to maintain progress already made and urges Congress and the federal government to support legislation and policies that will make Employment First a national policy.
 There are many areas within federal policymaking that can be utilized to support Employment First.
-The following are two examples:
+Here are two examples:

-- Centers for Medicaid and Medicare Services (CMS) spends approximately $500 million per year for segregated day programs, while spending slightly above $100 million per year to support competitive employment.
-Through an Employment First policy, CMS would over time essentially reverse these figures, with the vast majority of funds going to support competitive employment.
+- Centers for Medicaid and Medicare Services (CMS) can, over time, reverse its spending of approximately $500 million per year for segregated day programs and slightly above $100 million per year to support competitive employment.

-- In the Individuals with Disabilities Act (IDEA), employment is listed as one of the outcomes of transition from school to adult life.
-IDEA could be strengthened with language that states that the preferred outcome of transition service is employment in the general workforce, and also strengthens requirements for real work experience in the community while individuals are in school.
+- Congress can strengthen language in the outcomes section of the Individuals with Disabilities Employment Act (IDEA) to state that the preferred outcome of transition service is employment in the general workforce.
+Congress can also strengthen requirements for real work experience in the community while individuals are in school.
 This is particularly important, given that work experience during teenage years is a strong predictor of employment success as an adult.